velthune/WifiSignal/README.md

 - **level:** the wifi power signal [0..4]
 - **size:** the wifi div container size
 - **top:** top margin of wifi, if necessary to move element
-- **color:** color for filled "bars"
+- **colors:** options fot set signal/no-signal "bars" colors

 ### Future releases

 - [ ] provide method to animate bars in order to simulate signal searching
-- [ ] provide a better props documentation
+- [x] provide a better props documentation
-- [ ] let user customize other props such as no signal color
+- [x] let user customize other props such as no signal color